kns956/Whatsapp/README.md

-# Whatsapp
+# Class
-This is for git class
+This is for git class from Arulprasath